smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

  9. Start phone call.
 ***
 Since this proposal is a proposal for sharing POI data, it is assumed that Navigation App has already been started.
-So, navi selection and specified Nav iApp launch methods are not defined.
+So, navigation selection and specified Navigation App launch methods are not defined.

 ## Proposed solution